ritvikPuranik/to-do-list/README.md

 2. Launch ganache on local machine and connect couple of accounts with metamask
 3. Run `truffle migrate --reset`
 4. Run `npm run dev`
+5. Once the site is launched, play around with creating tasks/ completing tasks from different MetaMask accounts connected to the site.
+The app will keep track of each task associated with an account.